When you’re trying to come to terms with what you’ve been through, and those well-meaning people around you just don’t

-A narcissistic person will not see others feelings, opinions, boundaries, values, and they will not see their own mistakes, they will not be accountable, they will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
+A narcissistic person will not see others feelings, opinions, boundaries, values, and they will not see their own mistakes.
+They will not be held accountable.
+They will not be sorry. ( false apology if they have something to gain by doing so, which usually falls under.
 “If you hadn’t, I wouldn’t.”
 Or ” I’m sorry you. ) You can not reason with a narcissist.
 There is no compassion or understanding with a narcissist.
 You can not help a narcissistic person, and they don’t believe they’ve done wrong.

-People on the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.
+People with the narcissistic personality disorder live in a different reality to those who are not, often believing their own lies and that all others are to blame.

 You will never get your feelings validated from a narcissistic person, they are not listening, and they don’t care.
 They only hear things they’ll be able to use against you in the future.

 Most people want to help each other, understand each other, make others feel happier.
 A narcissist wants to win at all costs.